astuder/lightroom-map-fix/README.md

 - Expand the section `LUA`
 - On `LOCATIONMAPVIEW.LUA`, right-click and select *Replace Resource*, then click *Select File* and navigate to the patched version of this resource.
 Then click *Replace*
 - On `AGREVERSEGEOCODESERVICE.LUA` right-click and select *Replace Resource*, then click *Select File* and navigate to the patched version of this resource.
 Then click *Replace*.
+- On `LOCATIONDEBUGPANEL.LUA` right-click and select *Replace Resource*, then click *Select File* and navigate to the patched version of this resource.
+Then click *Replace*
 - Save `Location.lrmodule`.
 Depending on permissions, you may have to use *Save as* and then copy the modified file back into `C:\Program Files\Adobe\Lightroom\`
 - The patched version of Location.lrmodule may be significantly smaller than the original.
 Don't worry :-)

 ![Screenshot of Resource Hacker with replace menu](images/ResourceHackerReplace.PNG)

-On Mac, copy the patched Lua files back into `/Applications/Adobe Lightroom/Adobe Lightroom.app/Contents/PlugIns/Location.agmodule/Contents/Resources/`.
+On Mac, copy the patched Lua files back into `/Applications/Adobe Lightroom/Adobe Lightroom.app/Contents/PlugIns/Location.agmodule/Contents/Resources/`, overwriting the original files.

 ### 7. Enjoy!